alexhallam/TimeToX.jl/README.md

 **Act independent**: It would be a waste of users resources to make a user learn how to plot in in this package, or how to estimate parametric distributions in this package.
 This work has already been done by talented developers.
-This package provides neccesary time-to-event related calculations/summaries/comparisons and tries to do nothing more.
+This package provides necessary time-to-event related calculations/summaries/comparisons and tries to do nothing more.